 If a student repeats a course for which credit and a passing grade were received previously, the new grade becomes part of the permanent record; however, no credit or quality points are received for the repeated course.
-Thus the new grade does not affect the student's cumulative average.
+Thus the new grade does not affect the student's cumulative average nor with the credit be added.
 The student must notify the Office of the Registrar, and the instructor must approve, in the case where a student is repeating a course for which credit was previously earned.
+There are a limited number of courses that have been approved by the Curricular Policy Committee to be repeated for credit when the course content is not repeated.
+Please read the course descriptions for details.